 You know the person well.
 The wound remains as fresh and as painful as when it was first inflicted.
 You've been hurt, badly hurt - maybe physically, maybe mentally, maybe emotionally, maybe all three.
-There is no one so evil as the one who has brought evil against you, the one who has stuck a knife in your back, the one who took advantage of your kindness, the one who dared to disagree with you, the one who sits on the other side of the political aisle, the one who abused you either sexually or physically or verbally, the one who hid in a parking garage with the express purpose of killing as many Dallas police officers as he possibly could.
+There is no one so evil as the one who has brought evil against you, the one who has stuck a knife in your back, the one who took advantage of your kindness, the one who dared to disagree with you, the one who sits on the other side of the political aisle, the one who abused you either sexually or physically or verbally.
 They deserve every ounce of wrath we can muster.
 They deserve to suffer even more than they have caused us to suffer.
 They are despicable human beings and should be condemned by man and God.